Kids discovering amphibians along our trails with Yale biologists Dave Skelly and Kealoha Freidenburg.

-The best thing you can do to insure that these threatened turtles continue to visit our shoreline for many summers to come is to make a generous donation.
+The best thing you can do to insure that our woodland friends continue to make their homes in our town is to make a generous donation.

 DECEMBER Orion visible.
 Wood Turtles go into hibernation.
 Ducks active as ponds start to freeze over.
 Mice feed on grass shoots and bark.
 Starlings flock.
 Redpolls, Goldfinches, Titmice appear.

 JANUARY Snowy Owls in open fields and coastal areas.
 Stoneflies emerge.
 First heavy snows, footprints.
 Honeybee flights.
 Hunger Moon of the Ameircan Indian.
 Stock birdfeeders well, put out suet.